masc-ucsc/livehd/docs/projects.md

 If you are an UCSC student, contact Professor Jose Renau (https://users.soe.ucsc.edu/~renau/) to coordinate, the idea is that you can do a MS thesis/project or an undergraduate senior design project.
-It should take 2 quarters.
+It should take 2 full quarters.
 If there is enough progress and funds are available, it may be possible to provide 1 quarter GSR in the last quarter for master students.

 At the end of the document there is a list of finished projects as example, and